Huberdeau scores late, Panthers edge Kings 4-3

-Sam Montembeault made 24 saves to win his fourth consecutive start for the Panthers, who are seven points behind Carolina and Columbus for an Eastern Conference wild-card with 11 games remaining in the regular season.
-The Hurricanes and Blue Jackets both played Saturday night.
+Sam Montembeault made 24 saves to win his fourth consecutive start for the Panthers, who are seven points behind Carolina and Columbus for an Eastern Conference wild card with 11 games remaining.
+The Hurricanes and Blue Jackets both played later Saturday night.

+“We’re not dead yet, and we can make things interesting,” Panthers coach Bob Boughner said.
+“We just got to keep on winning, and tomorrow is another big day for us.”

 Anze Kopiar and Dustin Brown each had a goal and an assist for the Kings, who have lost 15 of 17.
 Brendan Leipsic also scored and Jonathan Quick made 31 saves.

-Huberdeau had his shot at the near post sneak in under Quick’s skate at 18:04 after Dadonov scored from the slot on a drop pass from Huberdeau at 13:47 of the third period to tie it at 3-3.
+Huberdeau had his shot at the near post sneak in under Quick’s skate at 18:04 after Dadonov scored from the slot on a drop pass from Huberdeau with 6:13 left in the third period to tie it at 3-3.

+The Kings challenged Huberdeau’s 23rd goal of the season for goaltender interference, but the call on the ice was upheld.

+Huberdeau got his fifth goal in the past five games, and the assist was his 53rd this season to tie Viktor Kozlov for most in a season by a Panther.
+But Huberdeau was happier with the role Dadonov played in giving the Panthers a chance to get the winner.

 UP NEXT